capdevon/jme3-artificial-intelligence/README.md

 Updated version of the jME3-ai library.

 🔔 Note: the project is under development and may change significantly as new features are added and performance is improved.
+If you found this project useful, please let me know by leaving a like to motivate me to improve it.
+Thanks.

 ## Requirements
 - [CritterAI](https://github.com/stevefsp/critterai/tree/master) - Stephen Pratt’s NMGen Study project files to generate the navmesh